Transparent dark purple Travel Guide by Insurte logo

 Apply for admission

-Like mentioned above, you need to have proof of enrollment before you apply for your visa.
+As mentioned above, you need to have proof of enrollment before you apply for your visa.

 Why?
-When you apply for your long stay visa, you'll have to show proof of admission.
+When you apply for your long-stay visa, you'll have to show proof of admission.
 It's a mandatory part of the visa application process for students traveling to Italy.

 Once you’ve received your acceptance letter and confirmed that you meet the visa requirements, you’re ready to move forward with your visa application!